MuskanRaisinghani23/VolunteerManagement/README.md

 - Requesting nearby volunteers for help.
 - Individual voluntee can volunteer for paricular place nearby to his/her location according to the preference(city, area , state)
 - Organization can raise request for volunteer incase of disaster management, within span of period volunteers will be available through our portal.
+- To ensure privacy, an Organization can view Contact details of Volunteer only when they accept the request.
+- Each volunteer has an assigned Organization's employee to ensure volunteering smooth experience.
+- Enterprise can see insights of Organizations and volunteers.

 ### Disaster Management: